Torekas/Dyslectic_application/README.md

    - **Search Functionality**:
      - **Search Bar**: Enter a word in the search input and click **"Search"** to highlight all occurrences.
      - **Search Feedback**: View messages indicating the number of matches found or if no matches exist.
+   - **Interactive Image Pop-ups**:
+     - **Click on Visualizable Words**: Click on specific words to open a modal pop-up displaying relevant images to aid comprehension.

 ---